Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 AAS server, which would point to the maintenance provider's submodel endpoint.
 The turbine manufacturer must authorize the maintenance provider to execute mutating calls on their AAS.

+> Why: data providers must be able to restrict access to their AAS and submodels to avoid data leakage, and sometimes
+> even to comply with legal requirements.

 ### 1.3.2 Data manipulation and ingest (internal APIs)

 This chapter focuses on systems and APIs that are intended to be used by internal actors (or other internal systems)